Crown Point High School

-Crown Point High School (CPHS) is a 9-12 public school located in Crown Point, Indiana, United States.
+Crown Point High School (CPHS) is a public high school (grades 9–12) located in Crown Point, Indiana.
 It is the only high school in the Crown Point Community School Corporation.

 Academics

 CPHS is accredited by AdvancED.
-For the 2023–2024 school year, Crown Point was ranked 2,054 nationally and 20 in Indiana in U.S. News & World Reports annual school rankings.
+For the 2023–24 school year, Crown Point was ranked 2,054 nationally and 32 in Indiana in U.S. News & World Reports annual school rankings.

 Demographics

 The demographic breakdown of the 2,798 students enrolled in the 2021–2022 school year was as follows: